Kim Min-kyu (entertainer): Career

-2019: Produce X 101, modeling, first fan meeting tour, first award
+2019: Produce X 101, modeling, first award

-In March 2019, Minkyu represented Jellyfish Entertainment together with fellow trainee Choi Jun-Seong on the reality survival show Produce X 101 for the chance to debut in a Mnet boy group.
+In March 2019, Kim represented Jellyfish Entertainment together with fellow trainee Choi Jun-Seong on the reality survival show Produce X 101 for the chance to debut in a Mnet boy group.
 He ranked 12th on the finale of Produce X 101 and was eliminated from the final lineup, barely missing the mark to becoming the member of X1.
-Despite his elimination, Minkyu's appearance on the show led him to receive many advertisement offers.
+Despite his elimination, Kim's appearance on the show led him to receive many advertisement offers.

 On August 21, he became the first male model for the beauty brand Banila Co..
 He also partook in multiple magazine shoots like DAZED, NYLON and Grazia.
-On August 25, he held his first fan-meeting 'Nineteen, Minkyu' at Kwangwoon University's Donghae Culture and Art Center.
 On September 23, he was chosen as a model for the American clothing retailer Guess (clothing).
-On November 9, he started his first fan-meeting tour 'Nineteen, Minkyu' in Bangkok, Thailand.
-On November 16, he held it in Taipei, Taiwan.
 On December 5, he was cast to host MBC Music's new program Pink Festa.
 On December 7, he held his first fan-sign for Banila Co..
 December 16, he held 'Nineteen, Minkyu' in Japan.
 On December 17, he won the Hot Rookie Award on First Brand Awards 2020.

-2020–present: Hosting, acting debut
+2020–present: Hosting, acting debut and departure from Jellyfish

-On February 7, 2020, Minkyu was chosen as one of the new hosts for SBS MTV's music program The Show alongside The Boyz's Juyeon and Everglow's Sihyeon.
+On February 7, 2020, Kim was chosen as one of the new hosts for SBS M's music program The Show alongside The Boyz's Juyeon and Everglow's Sihyeon.

-In June 2020, Minkyu made his acting debut in Playlist's web drama "Pop Out Boy!" as the male lead Chun Nam-wook.
+In June 2020, Kim made his acting debut in Playlist's web drama "Pop Out Boy!" as the male lead Chun Nam-wook.

+On August 10, 2023, it has been announced that he decided not to renew his contract with Jellyfish and signed with new agency Kang Entertainment.